Isaiah 11 – The Branch and Root of Jesse

 vi.
 The Spirit of knowledge is upon Jesus.
 He knows everything.
 He knows our hearts, He knows all the facts.
 Many times we have made decisions that seemed strange or wrong to others because they didn’t have the knowledge that we have.
 Jesus has knowledge that we don’t have, so it shouldn’t surprise us that sometimes His decisions seem strange or wrong to others.

 b.
-These seven aspects of the Spirit of God are not the only characteristics of the Holy Spirit.
+The Spirit of the LORD… of wisdom and understanding… of counsel and might… of knowledge and of the fear of the LORD: These seven aspects of the Spirit of God are not the only characteristics of the Holy Spirit.
 But they are grouped together in a “seven” to show the fullness and perfection of the Holy Spirit.

 ii.
 The seven-branched lampstand that held the oil lamps for the tabernacle is also an illustration of the seven aspects of the Holy Spirit.
 “This candlestick had one stem in the center from which protruded three branches to the right and three to the left.
 Similarly, in this text, three pairs of the names of the Spirit are grouped around the central stem.”
 (Bultema)

 c.
-Jesus lived and ministered as a man filled with the Spirit of God.
-The wisdom, understanding, counsel, might, knowledge, and fear of the Lord Jesus displayed in His ministry flowed not from His “own” deity, but from His reliance on the Spirit of the Lord who filled Him.
+Shall rest upon Him: Jesus lived and ministered as a man filled with the Spirit of God.
+The wisdom, understanding, counsel, might, knowledge, and fear of the LORD Jesus displayed in His ministry flowed not from His “own” deity, but from His reliance on the Spirit of the LORD who filled Him.

 i.
 In His “own” deity, Jesus had all these attributes from eternity.
 But when He emptied Himself at the incarnation, he allowed the Holy Spirit to fill Him as a man, being an eternal example to us and a sympathizer with us.